lab1092/blender-manual_ja/manual/modeling/metas.rst

    Meta Ball example.

-In :guilabel:`Edit` mode (:guilabel:`Meta Ball` *example*), a meta is drawn as a mesh (either shaded or as black wireframe, but without any vertex of course), with two colored circles: a red one for selection (pink when selected), and a green one for a direct control of the meta's stiffness (see
+In *Edit* mode (*Meta Ball* *example*), a meta is drawn as a mesh (either shaded or as black wireframe, but without any vertex of course), with two colored circles: a red one for selection (pink when selected), and a green one for a direct control of the meta's stiffness (see
 FIXME(TODO: Internal Link;
 [[#Stiffness|below]]
 ) - light green when active).
-Note that except for the :guilabel:`Scale` (:kbd:`S`) transformation, having the green circle highlighted is equivalent to having the red one.
+Note that except for the *Scale* (:kbd:`S`) transformation, having the green circle highlighted is equivalent to having the red one.

 Meta Ball Options
 *****************

 All Meta objects in a scene interact with each other.
-The settings in the :guilabel:`MetaBall` section apply to all meta objects.
+The settings in the *MetaBall* section apply to all meta objects.
-In :guilabel:`Edit` mode,
+In *Edit* mode,
-the :guilabel:`Active Element` panel appears for editing individual meta elements.
+the *Active Element* panel appears for editing individual meta elements.

 +------------------------------------------------+----------------------------------------------+